Sudo-psc/openEMR/knowledge.md

 ## Overview

-This project sets up OpenEMR for Clínica Saraiva Vision using Docker Compose.
+This project sets up OpenEMR for a generic ophthalmology clinic using Docker Compose.
 It includes a pre-configured Nginx reverse proxy that supports both HTTP and HTTPS access, with self-signed certificates as fallback and optional Let's Encrypt support.

 ## Key Files
-- `README-Saraiva-Vision.md`: Detailed setup and usage instructions.
+- `README-Ophthalmology.md`: Detailed setup and usage instructions.

 ## Current SSL/HTTPS Setup

 The system is currently configured to use **self-signed certificates** for immediate HTTPS access.
 This allows both HTTP and HTTPS to work without requiring Let's Encrypt setup.

 **Current Access URLs:**
-- **HTTP**: `http://localhost` (Local) or `http://emr.saraivavision.com.br` (Production)
+- **HTTP**: `http://localhost` (Local) or `http://openemr.example.com` (Production)
-- **HTTPS**: `https://localhost` or `https://emr.saraivavision.com.br` (Uses self-signed certificates - browsers will show security warnings)
+- **HTTPS**: `https://localhost` or `https://openemr.example.com` (Uses self-signed certificates - browsers will show security warnings)

 **Configuration Details:**
 - Uses `nginx-fallback.conf` which includes self-signed certificates